hackolade/docs/Studio/MySQL.md

 &nbsp;

-User-defined data types are based on the data types in MariaDB.
+User-defined data types are based on the data types in MySQL.
 User-defined data types can be used when several tables store the same domain of values in a column and must ensure that these columns have exactly the same data type, length, and NULLability.

 &nbsp;